aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 AlexNet is a large, deep convolutional neural network used to classify 1.3 million hight resolution images in the LSRVC-2010 Imagenet trainig set into 1000 different classes.
 The last fully connected of *Alexnet* is removed and this model is used to compute 4096 dimensional vectors for each image, which is preprocessed before fed into the model, in our training set.
 These vectors, or Tensors, are converted into numpy arrays and are used as features for our *SVM classifier* which is implemented using the *sklearn* library for Python.

 ### Testing
-The data was tested on 25-30 separate images per class. **The accuracy recorded was 96.3%**
+The data was tested on 25-30 separate images per class. **The accuracy recorded was 96.3%**.
+We used a simple accuracy calculation model where we calculated the total percentage of images that were classified correctly by our system.
+A total of 79 images out of 82 images were classified correctly.

 The following images were classified incorrectly: